 To be eligible for SSI, you need to have low income and not be earning so much in wages that you're considered to be doing "substantial gainful activity" (SGA).

 Do I Have to Quit Work to Get Disability?

+It depends on how much you're working or earning.
 You can't be doing a substantial amount of work and get Social Security disability.

 How Many Hours Can I Work and Receive Social Security Disability?

 The SSA looks at hours worked only if you're a self-employed business owner.

 What Will Happen If I Draw Disability Benefits, Work, and Don't Tell Social Security?

 Social Security will find out if you work, and you'll have to pay back any benefits you shouldn't have received.